lasanders/site-deals-cli-app/site_deals/spec.md

 Specs:

-  "X"    Have a CLI for interfacing with the application ""  Pull data from an external source
+  "X"    Have a CLI for interfacing with the application "X"  Pull data from an external source
-  ""   Implement both list and detail views
+  "X"   Implement both list and detail views